 My music degree is from the University of Denver.
 I also have a Certificate in Suzuki Pedagogy from the University of Denver.
 I have the Certificates from the Books 1-4 of the Mark O'Connor American Violin Method also.

 For many years I was a board member of the Rocky Mountain Viola Society as well as being co-chair of thier Viola Day event.
-I have also a former board member of the Colorado Suzuki Association.
+I am also a board member of the Colorado Suzuki Association.

 A number of students have received music scholarships for college.
 Many have auditioned into Western States Orchestra, All State Orchestra, thier district Honor Orchestra, and/or their local Youth Orchestra.

-I am stable, and while one can never know the future, have no plans to move or change careers.
+I am stable, and while one can never know the future, have no plans to leave the area or stop teaching.

-I enjoy watching my students learn and grow as musicians.
-I enjoy seeing my students becoming confident in their skills, adding skills.
+It is exciting to see my students become more confident in their playing.
 It is fun to hear students' become more musical and to learn to make their own interpretations of their pieces.
 I enjoy getting to know my students as people also.

 It does Exactly what it says its as it will do